andreagarbugli/quicos/README.md

 - `Vagrantfile`: Contains the definition of the testbed, including the virtual machines and the network configuration
 - `ansible`: Contains the Ansible playbooks to provision the virtual machines
+- `ansible-openbach`: Contains the Ansible inventory for OpenBACH
 - `openbach`: Contains the OpenBACH software to run the experiment
-- `setup_ssh.sh`: A script to setup the SSH keys to access the virtual machines
+- `quicos.sh`: Script with some useful commands to run the testbed

 ## Setup the testbed